A terrarium lamp is a wonderfully creative blend of art, nature, and good old-fashioned practicality.

 It takes the terrarium lamp from a heavy-duty DIY challenge to an accessible project.
 And luckily, they’re reasonably cheap too!

 As the name suggests, they’re specifically made for turning a bottle into a lamp, but with a little adapting, we can translate it to the terrarium scene.
-(Of course, you could always build a bottle terrarium too!)
+(Of course, you could always make a bottle terrarium too!)

 👉 Shop bottle lamp kits on Etsy and Amazon.